sinch/ios-call-your-twitter-friends/README.md

 }
 ```

-Now whenever a friend is selected, they will be called.
+Now whenever a user is selected, he or she will be called.

 Let's finish off the call screen now.
 Go to **DetailViewController.m** and find `configureView`.
 Add the following code to the if-statement: